unoplatform/Uno.Wasm.Bootstrap/doc/features-linker-opts.md

 - `$(ADDITIONAL_CSS)`
 - `$(ADDITIONAL_HEAD)`

-You can use these files as an example
+You can use these files as an example:
 - [Templates/index.html](../src/Uno.Wasm.Bootstrap/Templates/index.html) when using the bootstrapper 4.x builds.
 - [Templates/index.html](https://github.com/unoplatform/Uno.Wasm.Bootstrap/blob/release/stable/3.3/src/Uno.Wasm.Bootstrap/Templates/index.html) when using the bootstrapper 3.3.x builds.